StPaulStylee/videogame_api/README.md

 The application uses SANE Stack - SQL(PostgreSQL), Express, Angular, and Node.
 Also, Various Angular dependencies were used including - angular-route, angular-animate, angular-sanitze, ui-select, and ui-bootstrap.

+###How to use it?
+If you are not receiving any results upon a search, it is likely you are coming across a CORS issue.
+To resolve, you may need to download a plugin on your brower that allows for Cross Origin Requests.
+Simply search "CORS Plugin" for the browser of your choice and you will find may options that will resolve the issue.

 ### What's next?
 Currently, there is no user authentication built into the application.
 In the near future, I will use Passport.js to create a registration and login feature, which will allow for users to have a much more personal experience.
 Also, I will expand upon the searches capabilities